-A PAYDEX Score is Dun & Bradstreet’s dollar-weighted mathematical rating of how your company has paid the bills over the past year.
-D & B bases this score on trade experiences reported by various vendors.
+A PAYDEX Score is Dun & Bradstreet’s proprietary dollar-weighted mathematical rating of how your company has paid the bills over the past year.
+D & B bases this score on trade experiences from various vendors’ reports.

-Improve this score by maintaining good relationships with your vendors and making sure they report to D & B.
+Improve this score by maintaining good relationships with your vendors.
+And make sure they report to D & B.